Tehran University of Medical Sciences: International campus

 In 2006, a group of professors and researchers established the International Campus of Tehran University of Medical Sciences (TUMS-IC).
 Their main goal was to break new ground in education excellence in the medical fields with an international outlook.
 Of the over 18,000 students studying at Tehran University of Medical Sciences, there are 781 students enrolled at the International Campus.
 The current class is matched into the following specialties: 367 in medicine, 191 in dentistry, and 148 in pharmacy.
 There are 75 students at PhD and MSc levels who study in nutrition and public health programs.

 In 2012, the vice-chancellor office for International Affairs and Global Strategies was created and Dr. Ali Arab Kheradmand became the vice-chancellor for International Affairs and Global Strategies.
 This year, of 45,000 applicants, 150 students will join the International Campus.
 Sub-specialist in Plastic and Reconstructive Surgery, Ali Arab Kheradmand the president of the International Campus since its foundation in 2006, is the new vice-chancellor for International Affairs and Global Strategies.
+The University center of climate change & health research signed a bilateral cooperation for academic and research work with Edward & Cynthia Institute of Public Health in India.